joagre/ratatoskr/ideas/r.md

 That is it.

 If a Satie application consists of many modules in a directory hierarchy the process above is the same.
-Say for example that you have an application called `zarah` with the following directory hierachy:
+Say for example that there is an application called **zarah** with the following directory hierachy:

 ```
 $ cd zarah